Registered Trademark Vs Unregistered Trademarks

 What Is A Registered Trademark Example?

-Well-known registered trademarks include the Mcdonald's Golden Arches, this is also an example of a series trademark where associated phrases and symbols are included.
-The tagline ‘I’m lovin it’ that is used in much of Mcdonald's advertising is also trademarked.
+Well-known registered trademarks include the McDonald's Golden Arches, this is also an example of a series trademark where associated phrases and symbols are included.
+The tagline ‘I’m lovin it’ that is used in much of McDonald's advertising is also trademarked.

 Google’s word trademark is also quite well known.
 The blue, yellow, red and green colours used in the logo and their arrangement within the word also make up part of the trademark specifications.